redis/redis/README.md

 - The port is similar to the port of Redis 2.4, including the same background saving technology.
 - There is support for x64 version as well as 32 bit versions.
 - For the 64 bit version, there is a limit of 2^32 objects in a structure, and a max length of 2^32 for any object
-- Version number now 2.6.8-pre1 to indicate prerelease and to enable changing
+- Version number now 2.6.8-pre2 to indicate prerelease and to enable changing

-===
+- Version 2.6.8-pre2 fixes several failures that existed in 2.6.8-pre1.
+Most of these were related to handling opening and closing of non-blocking sockets.

+##Acknowledgements
 Special thanks to Dušan Majkic (https://github.com/dmajkic, https://github.com/dmajkic/redis/) for his project on GitHub that gave us the opportunity to quickly learn some on the intricacies of Redis code.
 His project also helped us to build our prototype quickly.

 ## Repo branches